Game Day Preview - CGY vs ABB

 Players to Watch

-The centerman, who posted 32 points last year with the Wranglers, has already tallied 19 goals and 31 points this season.
-He sits third in league scoring.

-Kerins is also five games away from having played 100 in the league.

-Jonathan Lekkerimäki is leading the charge for the Canucks, notching 15 points (11g, 4a) in 18 games.
+Jonathan Lekkerimäki is making an impact for the Canucks, racking up 16 points in just 19 games.

+The winger has lit the lamp 12 times and added four assists.

 How to Watch